StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 Prior to the MNLFA analyses, we will test for configural invariance across different levels of each moderator.
 We will do so using the ‘group’ input in the *lavaan::cfa()* function.
-For the categorical variables (ethnicity and sex), we will assess configural invariance in each group.
-For the continuous variables, we will create categorical groups to allow for configural invariance testing.
+For education and urbanicity, we will assess configural invariance in each group.
+For the other variables, we will create categorical groups to allow for configural invariance testing.
 For childhood threat and deprivation, we will use a median split.
-For age, we will create a group of participants \< 45 years and a group \> 45 years, based on work showing that EF performance starts to decline around that age.
+For age, we will create a group of participants
+\< 45 years and a group \> 45 years, based on work showing that EF performance starts to decline around that age.
 We will apply the same fit indice cut-offs as listed above.

 #### MNLFA analyses